 Common JSON Errors and How to Fix Them Instantly

 What Makes JSON Invalid?
+The Rules of the Game

-• Data is in name/value pairs (e.g., `"name": "value"`).
+• Data is always represented as **name/value pairs** (e.g., "key": "value").

-• Objects are enclosed in curly braces {}.
+• **Objects** are enclosed in curly braces {} and contain unordered key-value pairs.

-• Arrays are enclosed in square brackets [].
+• **Arrays** are enclosed in square brackets [] and contain ordered lists of values.

-• Numbers, booleans (`true`, `false`), and `null` do not require quotes.
+• **Numbers, booleans** (true, false), and the null value do not require quotes.

-1. Missing Commas
+1. The Elusive Missing Comma

 Invalid Example: